role2-standard/collaboration/readme.md

 - Entry of admin page (×)
 - Customers' concerns (×)

+##### Person in charge

+The person (people) who will lead the progress of this goal.

+##### Estimated completion time

+It could set people's expectation regarding the duration of a task, so that further plans can be made.
+For something that isn't possible to estimate the duration, you need to specify the reason.

 #### Who can specify the goal (task)

 Everyone.
 As long as the goal can be proved to be necessary.

 Necessary goals: sub-goals that are essential to larger goals.

+#### When should a goal (task) be created

+Anything that can't be done in 10 minutes needs to be specified as a goal

 ## Requirements